Types of Sentences

 Each of the above questions has a declarative sentence at the beginning which is followed by question tags.

 A sentence that expresses strong feeling is called an Exclamatory Sentence.

-Exclamatory sentences are like declarative sentences in that they make a statement instead of asking questions, but their main purpose is to express strong emotion.
+Exclamatory sentences are like declarative sentences in that they make statements but their main purpose is to express strong emotion.

 They are easily recognized because they usually end in an exclamation mark at the end.

 An exclamatory sentence is sometimes preceded by an interjection.